 Eileen R. Heisman

 Ms. Heisman currently teaches a graduate course in philanthropy at the University of Pennsylvania’s School of Social Policy and Practice and is also a member of the faculty at LEADERSHIP Philadelphia.
 She is on the Governance Committee for the Nonprofit Leadership Program at the University of Pennsylvania’s School of Social Policy and Practice.
 She is a periodic lecturer for the Nonprofit Board Leadership Program at the University of Pennsylvania’s Wharton School.
-Ms. Heisman is both a lecturer and member of the National Advisory Board at the University of Michigan School of Social Work.
+Ms. Heisman is both a lecturer and member of the National Advisory Board at the University of Michigan School of Social Work and serves on Carnegie Mellon University’s Dietrich College Board of Advisors (formerly College of Humanities and Social Science).
 She served as founding chair of Culture Works Philadelphia for seven years and now serves on the national Social Impact Commons Board.

 Ms. Heisman received a bachelor’s degree with honors in psychology from Carnegie Mellon University and a master’s in social work with a major in social program evaluation from the University of Michigan.
 She is a member of the third Wharton Fellows Class at the University of Pennsylvania and completed the Executive Program for Philanthropy Leaders at Stanford University’s Graduate School of Business.